 SREB’s benchmarking team distilled key elements of SREB state’s accountability systems under the Every Student Succeeds Act into interactive profiles at Insights.SREB.org.

 In October 2018, SREB updated the state profiles and published a regional report on five ways SREB states prioritized readiness in their ESSA plans.

 Oklahoma’s profile notes the state’s efforts to raise expectation for college and career readiness through its long-term goals and school performance indicators.

 Between April 2017 and January 2018, SREB hosted monthly conference call meetings of a state accountability network, for SREB member states to share ideas and discuss questions about redesigning and implementing state accountability systems under the Every Student Succeeds Act.
 Two state education agency leaders from Oklahoma participated.

 State Leaders Forum

-Oklahoma attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2016: 4
+Oklahoma attendees at SREB’s State Leaders Forum in November 2017: 3

 reports and data

-SREB produced several resources for Oklahoma leaders during the last 12 months, including:
+SREB produced the following resources for Oklahoma leaders during the last 12 months: